Escolca

-Escolca, Iscroca in sardinian language, is a comune (municipality) in the Province of South Sardinia in the Italian region Sardinia, located about 50 km north of Cagliari.
+Escolca, Iscroca in sardinian language, is a comune (municipality) in the Metropolitan City of Cagliari in the Italian region Sardinia, located about 50 km north of Cagliari.
 As of 31 December 2004, it had a population of 652 and an area of 14.7 km2.

+Geographically it is located in the Sarcidano sub-region which extends between the territories of Campidano, that of Marmilla and that of Barbagia.
+Inside there are three artificial lakes of Mulargia, Flumendosa and San Sebastiano.
+The Sarcidano territory is dotted with numerous archaeological remains, not only Nuragic.

+The municipality is part of the Oil Community.

 The municipality of Escolca contains the frazione (subdivision) San Simone.

 Escolca borders the following municipalities: Barumini, Gergei, Gesico, Mandas, Serri, Villanovafranca.

+In the 1952 the Cadoni's family opened the first and independent cinema of the village named 'Cinema Vittoria' (1952-1974).